Lemon Essential Oil Benefits: When Life Gives You Lemons, Make Oil!

 Lemon Essential Oil For Skin And Acne Treatment

-This means that it can be applied topically as an antiseptic to treat open wounds and kill off any germs that may lead to infection as well as speed up the healing process.
+Therefore, it can be applied topically as an antiseptic to treat open wounds and kill off any germs that may lead to infection as well as speed up the healing process.

-Blackheads and blemishes are quite common in our everyday experience and are generally caused by a buildup of excess sebum oil and other impurities that we come into contact with on a daily basis (whether it’s pollutants found in the air or a result of the application of comedogenic make-up, usually of the cheaper variety).
+Blackheads and blemishes are quite common in our everyday experience and are generally caused by a buildup of excess sebum oil and other impurities that we have contact with on a daily basis (whether it’s pollutants found in the air or a result of the application of comedogenic make-up, usually of the cheaper variety).
 It is important to treat your skin daily as this constant exposure to harmful chemicals and bacteria will lead to a continuation of blemishes and sometimes even worsen the effects of acne.

 By wiping the sebum oil, germs and other bacteria away with a natural, non-chemical treatment, you essentially rejuvenate your skin’s moisture and balance the oil levels as well as clean and clear your pores without any risk of additional harm or damage to your skin.